KIRANKUMAR7296/.NET/ADO.NET.md

 ExecuteScalar | ExecuteReader | ExecuteNonQuery
 :--- | :--- | :---
-Is used when Query return `Single` Value | Is used when Query return `Multiple` Values | Is used when Query return no Data e.g. First Row or Column from the Database | e.g. Multiple Rows and Columns (Iterations) | e.g. Only Returns Number of Rows Inserted, Updated or Deleted (Rows Affected)
+Is used when query return `single` value | Is used when query return `multiple` values | Is used when query return `no data` e.g. First row or column from the database | e.g. Multiple rows and columns | e.g. Only returns number of rows inserted, updated or deleted (`Rows Affected`)